predix-ui/predix-ui/_pages/develop/map.md

 information such as streets, mountains, and national parks.
 For example, satellite, terrain, and map view are all different base layer styles.
 - **Overlay:** Information that is put on top of a map's base layer that is specific to the purpose of that map.
-For example, traffic data or bike lane information might be set as an overlay on a road map.
+For example, traffic data, bike lane information, or location markers might be set as an overlay on a map.
 - **Control:** A map layer that allows the user to manipulate the map, e.g. by zooming in, out, or to their current location.
 - **CRS:** A CRS is a coordinate reference system (also known as a coordinate